Peter Arne

-In August 1983, Arne was murdered.
-His body was found, beaten to death, inside his Knightsbridge flat.
+Arne was murdered in August 1983.
+He was found, beaten to death, inside his Knightsbridge flat.

 Career

 Arne was born in Kuala Lumpur, British Malaya, to a Swiss-French mother and an American father, and gained his early acting experience in British provincial repertory.
 In 1953, the New Lindsey Theatre Club performed his play No Stranger.

 From the mid-1950s onwards, he developed a successful career playing a broad range of supporting roles in both film and television often with a specialisation in playing unsmiling villains and German officers.
 In addition to acting, he ran his own antiques business.

 In 1968, he played the roles of the prisoner known as the Duke, as well as Dr. Sanson Carrasco, in the London stage production of Man of La Mancha.
 (The two roles were played by John Castle in the 1972 film version of the musical.)

 In the 1960s and 1970s, Arne was a busy character actor on television.
 He appeared in several ITC adventure series and in four episodes of The Avengers as different characters each time.
 He was also in The Protectors in 1972.
 He appeared in the last two episodes of Secret Army (1979) as a German Colonel, and as a regular in series two of Triangle in 1982.